mbheinen/bpa-ipf-tsp/docs/basic/dc_line_modeling.rst

 .. figure:: ../img/One_Negative_Bridge_Out_of_Operation.png

-  Single Negative Bridge Out of Operation
+  One Negative Bridge Out of Operation

 For zero neutral current, :math:`I^+_d = I^-_d` (with positive values assigned in the direction shown)